dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

 - The CSI external-snapshotter sidecar is still installed along with the driver and does not involve any extra configuration.

-**Dell CSI Operator can be installed via OLM (Operator Lifecycle Manager) and manual installation.**

 ## Installation
 Dell CSI Operator has been tested and qualified with
 - Upstream Kubernetes or OpenShift (see [supported versions](../../../csidriver/#features-and-capabilities))